-- The apportioning of the original Credit Agreement's term loans into approximately \$20.6 million of Tranche A term loans ("Tranche A") and approximately \$189.4 million of Tranche B term loans ("Tranche B", and together with Tranche A comprising the A&R Term Loans); - Eliminating the prior amortization payments applicable to the total term loan under the original Credit Agreement and requiring that only the smaller Tranche A be subject to quarterly amortization payments of approximately \$76,000 per quarter; - The benchmark rate for the A&R Term Loans will be the applicable term of secured overnight financing rate as published by the U.S. Federal Reserve Bank of New York, rather than LIBOR; - As of the Restatement Date, Tranche A will accrue interest at SOFR plus 6.25%, with a SOFR floor of 0.50%; - As of the Restatement Date, Tranche B will accrue interest at SOFR plus 4.25%, with a SOFR floor of 0.50%; - No leverage covenants through the first quarter of 2025, with testing of a total net leverage ratio covenant commencing following the quarter ending March 31, 2025, which covenant will be initially set at 7.25:1.00, reducing in 0.25 increments per quarter until the ratio reaches 5.25:1.00 for the quarter ending March 31, 2027; - The requisite lenders for approvals under the A&R Credit Agreement will no longer require two unaffiliated lenders when there are at least two unaffiliated lenders, except with respect to customary fundamental rights; - The lenders will be entitled to appoint one observer to the Company's board of directors (subject to certain exceptions), and the Company shall be responsible for reimbursing the board observer for all reasonable out-of-pocket costs and expenses; and - · Allowing the Company to make up to \$15 million of stock buybacks through the term of the A&R Credit Agreement.
+In connection with the A&R Credit Agreement, the original Credit Agreement's term loans were apportioned into approximately \$20.6 million of Tranche A term loans ("Tranche A") and approximately \$189.4 million of Tranche B term loans ("Tranche B", and together with Tranche A comprising the A&R Term Loans).
+The prior amortization payments applicable to the total term loan under the original Credit Agreement were eliminated.
+The A&R Credit Agreement only requires the smaller Tranche A be subject to quarterly amortization payments of approximately \$76,000 per quarter.
+The benchmark rate for the A&R Term Loans is the applicable term of secured overnight financing rate as published by the U.S. Federal Reserve Bank of New York (rather than LIBOR, as under the original Credit Agreement).
+As of the Restatement Date, Tranche A accrues interest at SOFR plus 6.25%, with a SOFR floor of 0.50%.
+As of the Restatement Date, Tranche B accrues interest at SOFR plus 4.25%, with a SOFR floor of 0.50%.
+The stated interest rate of Tranche A and Tranche B A&R Term Loans as of September 30, 2023 was 11.41% and 9.41%, respectively.
+The stated interest rate of the term loan pursuant to the Credit Agreement as of December 31, 2022 was 11.01%.
+The effective interest rate of Tranche A and Tranche B A&R Term Loans as of September 30, 2023 was 11.94% and 14.43%, respectively.
+The effective interest rate of the term loan pursuant to the Credit Agreement as of December 31, 2022 was 12.3%.

+We obtained additional leverage covenant relief through the first quarter of 2025, with testing of a total net leverage ratio covenant commencing following the quarter ending March 31, 2025, which covenant will be initially set at 7.25:1.00, reducing in 0.25 increments per quarter until the ratio reaches 5.25:1.00 for the quarter ending March 31, 2027.